tfwillems/HipSTR/README.md

 will be associated with sample *SAMPLE789* and library *ERR12345*.
 In this manner, HipSTR can analyze BAMs containing more than one sample and/or more than one library and can handle BAMs in which a single sample's reads are spread across multiple files.

-Alternatively, if your BAM files lack *RG* information, you can use the **--bam-samps** and **-bam-lbs** flags to specify the sample and library associated with each BAM.
+Alternatively, if your BAM files lack *RG* information, you can use the **--bam-samps** and **-bam-libs** flags to specify the sample and library associated with each BAM.
 In this setting, however, a BAM can only contain a single library and a single read group.
 For example, the command
 ```
 ./HipSTR --bams             run1.bam,run2.bam,run3.bam,run4.bam
          --fasta            /data/